smolkmo/IdealGas/README.md

-An experiment investigating ideal gas behaviour and thermodynamics, using a simple particle simulation.
+An experiment investigating ideal gas behaviour and its thermodynamic properties using a simple particle simulation.